Skip to content

 Dynamic Devices#

-• In aes70::dynamic_device::linear_device simple property change subscriptions will use 1/8 bytes each.
+• In aes70::dynamic_device::linear_device, simple property change subscriptions will use 1/8 bytes each.

 • Each EV1 subscription will use 12 bytes per event.